How to optimize your Playwright web scrapers using code profiling

 await browser.close()

-As you may have noticed in the code above, we are passing the browser context to each of the functions that process the pages.
-These functions use the context object to create a new page whenever necessary allowing us to concurrently process multiple pages.
+As you may have noticed in the code above, the browser context is passed to each of the functions that process the pages.
+These functions use the context object to create a new page whenever necessary, allowing us to concurrently process multiple pages.

 async def run(playwright: Playwright) -> None: